We will not accept new applications to the scholarship program after Dec. 15, 2022. Please check our website later for

-Due to the coronavirus situation, UMBC campus is partially closed and the management team cannot access regular postal mails.
-For students who are interested in applying for the ME S-STEM scholarship for the May 15, 2021 deadline, please scan your application materials and save them as a single PDF file.
+Due to the coronavirus situation, delay may occur for delivering regular postal mails.
+For students who are interested in applying for the ME S-STEM scholarship for any future deadline, please scan your application materials and save them as a single PDF file.
 The PDF file should be emailed to the Director, Dr. Liang Zhu at email@example.com.
 Any inquiry can be emailed to Dr. Zhu and she will call or email you back.

 Mechanical Engineering S-STEM Scholarship Program at the University of Maryland Baltimore County (UMBC):

 Recruitment, Engagement, and Retention: Energizing and Supporting Students with Diverse Backgrounds in Mechanical Engineering

 The Mechanical Engineering Department at UMBC is pleased to announce an exciting and unique opportunity for undergraduate students.
 The Department was awarded three S-STEM grants funded by the National Science Foundation (NSF) in the past years (2010, 2014, and 2018).
 The goal of the current S-STEM program is to provide scholarships and educational opportunities to twenty economically disadvantaged and academically talented undergraduate students in the Mechanical Engineering program at UMBC.
 It promotes full-time enrollment and elevates the scholastic achievements of students in Mechanical Engineering.
 The program combines science, engineering, technology and medicine to improve retention and expand career prospects.
 The aims are to:

 - Implement proactive recruitment approaches and enhance cooperative relationships between UMBC and local community colleges to increase the number of students transferring to the 4-year ME program.